There are two ways to adjust the focus on beamo, which depend on whether it is a standard model or a model with an autofocus add-on.

 ▲ Loosen the laser head focus ring

-▲ The acrylic bar should precisely touches the surface of the material
+▲ The acrylic bar should precisely touch the surface of the material.

 Note 1: If the ring is fastened on too tight, consider using pliers to untwist the ring.
 Cover the ring with a towel to prevent the ring from being damaged or scratched.

 If the probe is broken, you can try the following methods:

 You can find the file in Beam Studio or the file here can also be downloaded.
 Using 3mm acrylic for cutting this probe is recommended.

 The coins will be easy to get and used to measure the distance.

 - USD >> US quarters (25¢) x 7 pcs